kkortes/leaf/README.md

 ======

-A CSS framework based on Google's material design.
+A CSS framework based on Google's material design (http://google.com/design/spec).

 Read more about the project here > http://leaf.kortes.se/getting-started